OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 ## Prerequisites

-This article assumes that you are familiar with the basic concepts of unit testing and mocking, and that you have some experience with a unit testing framework.
+This article assumes that you are familiar with the basic concepts of unit testing and mocking, including what a test file is, and that you have some experience with a unit testing framework.

 > [!TIP]
-> If you are working with Visual Studio, see the article [Unit testing JavaScript and TypeScript in Visual Studio](/visualstudio/javascript/unit-testing-javascript-with-visual-studio.md).
+> If you are working with Visual Studio, we recommend that you read the article [Unit testing JavaScript and TypeScript in Visual Studio](/visualstudio/javascript/unit-testing-javascript-with-visual-studio.md) for some basic information about JavaScript unit testing in Visual Studio and then return to this article.

 ## Install the tool

-To install the library open a command prompt, navigate to the root of your add-in project, and then enter the following command:
+To install the library open a command prompt, navigate to the root of your add-in project, and then enter the following command.

 ```command&nbsp;line
 npm install office-addin-mock --save-dev